openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 Another important step in the test phase is to configure the adapter permissions during the DAO creation in the [DAOFactory.js](https://github.com/openlawteam/tribute-contracts/blob/master/utils/DaoFactory.js#L140).

-If the adapter that you are using is not part of the default set of adapters, you can configure the Adapter access flags after the adapter is created in the test suite, but before the DAO is finalized.
+If the adapter that you are using is not part of the default set of adapters, you need to import it from `ContractUtil.js`, and deploy it, then you can configure the Adapter access flags after the adapter is created in the test suite, but before the DAO is finalized.
 When the DAO is finalized it means that the DAO initialization has been completed, so any state changes must be done though a proposal, instead of doing it through the deployment phase.
 Here is a simple example of an adapter configurated after its creation, but before the DAO is finalized:

 ```javascript
 describe("Adapter - AdapterName2", () => {